Unifying Re-Identification, Attribute Inference, and Data Reconstruction Risks in Differential Privacy: Introduction

 Differential privacy (DP)~\cite{dwork2014algorithmic} is a standard tool for controlling information leakage in record-level and aggregate data disclosures.
 The goal of DP mechanisms is to mask the contribution of each individual in the release via noise injection and randomization.
 One of the core challenges in applying DP in practice is its interpretation~\cite{franzen2022private,nanayakkara2023chances}, as DP parameters do not trivially bound concrete risks such as re-identification, attribute inference, and data reconstruction.
 In the standard practice, information leakage in DP is quantified by two parameters: $\varepsilon$, with values closer to zero meaning better privacy, and $\delta$, which should be kept cryptographically small~\cite{vadhan2017complexity}.

 There are few established guidelines for selecting DP parameters $(\varepsilon,\delta)$, and often contradictory standards are adopted in practice.
 For example, heuristics such as $\varepsilon < 10$ are common in deep learning \cite{ponomareva2023dp}.
-When translated to concrete privacy risks, such choices can result in vacuous privacy guarantees: in theory, $\varepsilon \approx 10$ can yield a more than $99\%$ worst-case attribute-inference accuracy.\footnote{Accuracy $\leq \frac{e^\varepsilon + \delta}{e^\varepsilon + 1}$, based on the result by \citet{kairouz2015composition} via \citet{humphries2023investigating,salem2023sok}.} This poor performance \underline{\emph{is not}} due to inherent limitations of DP itself---instead, it is a reflection of the imprecise nature of existing methods that convert between DP guarantees and notions of privacy risk.
+When translated to concrete privacy risks, such choices can result in vacuous privacy guarantees: in theory, $\varepsilon \approx 10$ can yield a more than $99\%$ worst-case attribute inference accuracy.\footnote{Attack accuracy is bounded by $\frac{e^\varepsilon + \delta}{e^\varepsilon + 1}$ \cite{kairouz2015composition,humphries2023investigating,salem2023sok}.} This poor performance \underline{\emph{is not}} due to inherent limitations of DP itself---instead, it is a reflection of the imprecise nature of existing methods that convert between DP guarantees and notions of privacy risk.
 In fact, empirical evidence shows that even $\varepsilon > 10$ still prevents practical reconstruction attacks \cite{ziller2024reconciling,hayes2024bounding}.

 In this paper, we use the decision-theoretic characterization of DP known as $f$-DP~\cite{dong2019gaussian} to unify and improve existing conversion bounds between DP and different notions of privacy risk.
 We work under the \emph{strong-adversary threat model}, in which the adversary has access to the entire dataset except for one element, and has a certain \emph{prior distribution} over the remaining element.
 Inspired by \citet{cohen2020towards}, we characterize the attack \emph{success probability} of the adversary after observing the output of a DP mechanism as a function of the attack's \emph{baseline probability} without the DP output.
 Surprisingly, we find that under the strong threat model, we can simultaneously bound the success probability of re-identification, attribute inference, and reconstruction attacks at once, using the same expression.
 Importantly, we find that not only this is a convenient way to analyze multiple kinds of risk at once, but also it provides a significantly tighter bound than prior methods, due to our usage of $f$-DP.
 See \cref{fig:bound-at-a-glance} for an illustration of these properties, with more details in \cref{sec:exp}.